madeeha-balouch/resume-fit-dual-approach/README.md

 Step 4: Resume Selection:

-For ensuring the selection of the best resume-job fit, the intersection of the results from both thestages is taken.
+To ensure the selection of the best resume-job fit, the intersection of the results from both stages is taken.
 This step shows the novelty of our proposed framework combined with the dual approach.

 Step 5: Evaluate performance using precision, recall, F1-score, and confusion matrices.